Meet the AMPLIFY Lab

 Corissa Draper

-LAB COORDINATOR
+AMPLIFY LAB COORDINATOR

 Corissa graduated from DePaul University with a Bachelor’s in psychology in 2025.
 She also minored in biology, sociology, and Spanish.
 She began as a research assistant on the SLYCE project in 2022, and became lab coordinator in 2025.
 She became interested in this field after growin gup in a predominantly white, conservative town in rural Ohio, where she faced opposition when fighting for social change.
 Her research interests include neurodevelopmental disorders and healthcare equity.